mhingston/CrashDump/README.md

 # crashdump

 Do something before the main node process terminates.
-You meed to explicitly call `process.exit()` when you're application completes or it won't exit as the `process.stdin.resume()` used by this module will keep the event loop busy.
+You need to explicitly call `process.exit()` when you're application completes or it won't exit as the `process.stdin.resume()` used by this module will keep the event loop busy.

 ## Installation